AdguardTeam/LegalDocs/adguard-dns.io/eula.html.md

 6.3.
 AdGuard Software Limited shall receive and process certain data to perform our obligations set forth in this EULA and to provide You with the functionality of AdGuard DNS.
 The data we process may be treated as personal data in accordance with the laws of certain territories and countries.
 You can read more about data processing in our Privacy Policy.

 6.4.
 To provide You with logging functionality after You activate it in Private AdGuard DNS, AdGuard Software Limited needs to process IP addresses of connected devices from which incoming DNS requests are received.
 AdGuard Software Limited does not automatically collect such data until You enable the appropriate functionality.

-You represent and warrant that
+You represent and warrant that:

-- You have the necessary authorizations and consents from persons who use devices connected to Your account to enable logging of IP addresses of such devices when DNS queries are received from them,
+(A) You have the necessary authorizations and consents from persons who use devices connected to Your account to enable logging of IP addresses of such devices when DNS queries are received from them,

-- You are using appropriate legal bases to process such IP addresses and other logging information,
+(B) You are using appropriate legal bases to process such IP addresses and other logging information,

-- You have duly informed such persons of this functionality and that such IP addresses and other logging information will be provided to the Company for processing.
+(C) You have duly informed such persons of this functionality and that such IP addresses and other logging information will be provided to the Company for processing.

 6.5.
 AdGuard Software Limited will use Your email address that You used when binding AdGuard DNS to Your account or creating a new account to send You notifications about modifications, new versions, and features of AdGuard DNS.
 In addition, You can provide Your consent to receive promotional information about AdGuard DNS, or similar products or services offered by AdGuard Software Limited.
 If You wish to stop receiving the marketing emails, You can withdraw Your consent any time in Your AdGuard account or unsubscribe right in the received email.